 “These policies impose huge trade deficits and unemployment on the United States, create enormous imbalances in the global economy, and contribute importantly to the Great Recession,” he wrote in a commentary Oct.
 8, 2005.

+More than a decade later, what’s changed?
 By even us advocates of free trade, it is hard to ignore the professor’s conclusions.

 “That means targeted trade sanctions if China does not revalue its yuan and does not respect intellectual property, and if it exploits worker rights to achieve export advantages or otherwise breaks the norms and rules it acknowledged by joining the World Trade Organization, International Labor Organization and other international organizations,” he said.

 “It’s time to face up to the fact that China, rather than evolving into a democratic society with a market economy, could just as easily morph into a fascist menace with global reach,” he said.
 “Appeasement didn’t work for Britain dealing with Germany in the 1930s, and it is not working for America with China now.”